ROWAN UNIVERSITY POLICY

 1. General Requirements:

-3. An original itemized meal receipt and proof of payment is required in order to be eligible for reimbursement.
+2. An original itemized meal receipt, business purpose and proof of payment is required in order to be eligible for reimbursement.
 In the event that excessive expenditures were authorized, the rational/petition and approval letters must be submitted in support.

-5. This policy does not apply to private funds donated to the Rowan University Foundation or other separately incorporated affiliates of the University.
+4. This policy does not apply to private funds donated to the Rowan University Foundation or other entities of the University.

 2. Reasonable Allowable Expenses: